political points

 - Thomas, April 7, 2025

-The physician shortage in America could not come at a worse time for rural healthcare and urban medical centers alike.
-According to reports, the number of adults over age 85 is expected to triple by 2050.
+The physician shortage in America could not come at a worse time for both rural healthcare and urban medical centers.
+According to reports, the number of adults aged 85 and older is expected to triple by 2050.
 Time to fix the problem!

 - Thomas, April 6, 2025

-The “Hands Off” protests are a harbinger of wide spread voter unhappiness across America.
-The White House should heed the warning signs for their 2026 electoral fortunes.
+The “Hands Off” protests are a harbinger of widespread voter unhappiness across America.
+The White House should heed the warning signs for its 2026 electoral fortunes.

 - Thomas, April 5, 2025

-Today's Brazil-China bilateral trade agreement will sideline the U.S. dollar and open the door to expanded Chinese investment in South American ports, renewable energy grids, agriculture, and digital infrastructure.
+Today's Brazil-China bilateral trade agreement is expected to sideline the U.S. dollar and open the door to expanded Chinese investment in South American ports, renewable energy grids, agriculture, and digital infrastructure.
 And the White House and MAGA supporters find that acceptable?

 - Thomas, April 4, 2025